What to pack in your hospital bag - and what not to pack!

 Many needed books and snacks, other found these pointless and just got eaten by their other half.
 All this proves is that every birth experience is different.
 Some are in for a few hours, others for a week, and some have their baby on the bathroom floor at home and the bag never leaves the hallway!

-What should I take with me to the hospital?
+What should I take with me in my hospital bag?

 1. Big black pants that avoid the potential c-section area